Blessedness77/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-more functions about pointers, arrays, and strings
+arrays, pointers, and strings in c language.